dinygomes/MilkBlog/README.md

 # MilkBlog

-Don't sweat, because MilkBlog 2.0 is being launched soon.
+MilkBlog 2.0 is being launched soon.
-Take a look at the screenshots:
+Click on "View all of README.md" to check out the screenshots:

 <h3>For mobile:</h3><br />
 <img src="http://i67.tinypic.com/2qvayrp.png">.